FOREX-Euro hits 3-week high vs dollar after German, French GDP

 By Laurence Fletcher

-LONDON, Feb 14 Better-than-forecast euro zone growth numbers helped push the euro to its highest level in almost three weeks versus the dollar on Friday as investors bet European Central Bank action to avert deflation next month was less likely.
+LONDON, Feb 14 Better-than-forecast German and French economic growth numbers on Friday helped the euro advanced to its highest level in almost three weeks against a dollar weakened by soft U.S. data.

-The single currency rose as high as $1.3715 after slightly stronger-than-expected growth in Germany and France pushed euro zone fourth-quarter GDP up 0.3 percent, above a forecast of 0.2 percent.
+It rose 0.2 percent to $1.3712, as economic growth in Germany - the euro zone's largest economy - unexpectedly accelerated to 0.4 percent in the fourth quarter, while growth in France also beat forecasts and third quarter numbers were revised upwards.

+Investors will also look to euro zone GDP numbers, due at 1000 GMT, for further support for the euro's rally this month against the greenback.

 The euro was flirting with the $1.37 level, the top of the daily Ichimoku cloud, a technical measure that is significant for chartists as a close above that level could be seen as sending the euro higher.

-The euro was also helped as the spread between U.S. 2-year Treasuries and 2-year German bunds narrowed.
+It was also helped as the spread of U.S. 2-year Treasuries over 2-year German bunds fell.

 Yields were weighed down by U.S. retail sales, which fell unexpectedly in January, while more Americans filed for jobless benefits last week, the latest signs the world's biggest economy started the year on a softer footing as bad weather took its toll.

-The greenback's weakness comes despite new Federal Reserve chairman Janet Yellen's testimony this week that the central bank was on track to keep reducing its stimulus even though the labour market recovery was far from complete.
+The falls come despite new Federal Reserve chairman Janet Yellen's testimony this week that the central bank was on track to keep reducing its stimulus even though the labour market recovery was far from complete.

-"The recent string of worse-than-expected indicators from the U.S. are calling into question the recovery scenario there," said Marshall Gittler, head of global FX strategy at IronFX Global.
+"The recent string of worse-than-expected indicators from the U.S. are calling into question the recovery scenario there," Marshall Gittler, head of global FX strategy at IronFX Global, said.

 The Australian dollar was in focus after it dropped one full U.S. cent on Thursday in the wake of surprisingly weak labour data.

-China is Australia's main export market and the Aussie dollar is often used as a liquid proxy for investor bets on the Chinese economy.
-(Additional reporting by Ian Chua in Sydney; Editing by Pravin Char)
+China is Australia's main export market and the Aussie dollar is often used as a liquid proxy for China plays.

 * Edenred a top gainer on higher revenue growth (Adds quote and detail, updates prices at close)